-Monday 31 January 2011 could turn out to be a landmark date for health and safety consultants in the UK.
+Monday 31 January 2011 was a landmark date for health and safety consultants in the UK.

 Because that's when the all-new Occupational Safety and Health Consultants Register (OSHCR) was launched.

-The register was set up in response to Lord Young’s review of the health and safety laws in the UK – Common Sense: Common Safety, and has been established by a number of professional bodies representing health and safety consultants in the UK.
+Set up in response to Lord Young’s review of the health and safety laws in the UK – Common Sense: Common Safety, it was established by various professional bodies representing health and safety consultants in the UK.

-This gives those same organisations the confidence to know that they’ll be able to access well-qualified and experienced consultants able to give good quality advice.
+This gives those same organisations the confidence to know that they’ll be able to access well-qualified and experienced consultants capable of offering good quality advice.

-Until now, knowing how and where to get this kind of reliable expertise in such an important subject has been something of a struggle, particularly for small businesses.
+Until the register was established, knowing how and where to get this kind of reliable expertise in such a vital area could prove something of a struggle - particularly for small businesses.

-Health and safety consultants who wish to join the register will need to achieve at least one of the following:
+Health and safety consultants wanting to join the register need to achieve at least one of the following:

-In addition, consultants will also be asked to declare that they will:
+In addition, consultants are also asked to declare that they will:

 Protection for all

-For consultants not seeking to register, the last four points are particularly relevant and worth bearing in mind.
+For consultants not on the register, the last four points are particularly relevant and worth bearing in mind.